Enjoy the journey by exploring roadside stops on the way to your destination

 Winchester Mystery House: Do you have an appreciation for the peculiar?
 The Winchester Mystery House in San Jose, California is part real estate oddity, part ghost story.
 Sarah Winchester, widow of rifle magnate William Winchester, was advised by a medium that she must continue construction in the form of an elaborate labyrinth in order to confuse the disturbed spirits of those killed by Winchester rifles.
 The end result is an eerie, unconventional mansion.

 Roadside attractions are an essential part of Americana and a fun destination diversion.
-With 4 million miles of highways and roads across the USA, your options for road trip-related fun are abundant.
+You can always rent a limo for a limited time or specific event, like with Limo Find, but with 4 million miles of highways and roads across the USA, your options for road trip-related fun are abundant.
 Slow down and enjoy your journey by exploring more of the unknown that can be found along the way.